xkeshav/canvas/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: Feature request
-about: Please Suggest an idea for this project
+about: 'Suggest a feature for this project'
-title: request for a new feature
+title: ['❇️']
-labels: ['feature']
+labels: ['enhancement']
-assignees: xkeshav
+assignees: ['xkeshav']

 ---